Frequently Asked Questions

 What's the difference between check_permission and check_permission_scoped?

-check_permission(resource, action)— Checks if the authenticated user has the permission globally (tenant level).check_permission_scoped(resource, action, scope_type, scope_id)— Checks if the user has the permission within a specific project or sub-tenant scope.
+check_permission(resource, action)— Checks whether the authenticated user has the permission for the current workspace context.check_permission_scoped(resource, action, scope_type, scope_id)— Checks whether the user has the permission within a narrower application or resource scope.

 # Global permission check